We're spending more time on our phones than ever — and it's not making us happier. Here's what the numbers actually say.

 Ready to Scroll Less? →This isn't a feeling.
 It's measurable.

-The average person spends over 2 hours and 21 minutes on social media every day.
-That's over 850 hours a year.
+The average person spends 2 hours and 23 minutes on social media every day.
+That's over 870 hours a year — more than five weeks of waking life.

-DataReportal, 2025That's once every 10 minutes during waking hours.
+DataReportal, Digital 2026That's once every 10 minutes during waking hours.
 Most of those check-ins are reflexive — not intentional.
 We're not choosing to look.
 We're just doing it.

 Asurion, 2023Kids who spend more than 3 hours a day on social media face double the risk of mental health problems including depression and anxiety — and the average teen spends 3.5 hours a day on it.